daleroberts/tv/README.md

 ### How do I install it?

-It is just a single-file script so all you'll need to do it put it in your `PATH`.

-Dependencies are Python 3, GDAL 2.0, and Numpy.
+`tv` is now a Python package so you can install it directly using `pip` if you have GDAL 2.x installed.

 To install these dependencies on a Mac with [homebrew](http://brew.sh) do:
 ```
 brew install gdal --with-complete --without-python --HEAD
 brew install python3

 pip3 install tv
 ```